vkw2920/vkw2920/README.md

 ### Hi there 👋

+I'm student of Sevastopol State University

+I want to make own wold better and I can use information technologies to do it!

+Now I work for my university but in future I will make some pet-projects to make own (or only my) wold better.

+My team is CatFellowship -- it is the best team what I know among my coursemates.

 <!--
 **vkw2920/vkw2920** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.